One Day at Byron Bay - Byron Bay Paddle Boarding

 Byron Bay is the easternmost town of Mainland Australia, meaning it’s directly connected to the ocean.
 So it attracts all kinds of water sports lovers like surfers, swimmers and paddlers every year.
 And it’s more than just a simple coastal town.
-It’s got beautiful beaches, delicious food in the local restaurants, and idyllic natural scenery and more for tourists to enjoy.
+It’s got beautiful beaches, delicious food in the local restaurants, idyllic natural scenery, and more for tourists to enjoy.
 So what is it like to spend a day at the Byron Bay?
 Here it is.

 How long does it take to get to the Byron Bay?

 Byron Bay is fairly close to Brisbane.
 If you set off from Brisbane, it’ll usually take you two hours to drive there.
 If you are coming from Sydney, be prepared because you will probably have to drive for 9 hours.

 A wonderful day starts with breakfast.
 Head to the center of Byron and you’d be surprised by the number of cafes which serve everything from breakfasts to cold-pressed juices and gelato.
 And you will find more surprises when heading out to the outer area of the town.
 In the countryside you can find Three Blue Ducks on a local farm which contains heritage-breed pigs, chickens, and cattle.
 The local produce in dishes like house-cursed salmon, sticky spiced lamb shoulder, and Byron Bay haloumi is sure to satisfy your desire for a delicious meal.
 Another local favorite is Fleet.
 It has limited seats and a wine bar that had won praise from the locals and tourists.